ueisele/kafka-images/connect/README.md

 # Docker Image for Apache Kafka Connect

-Docker image for running the [Open Source version of Apache Kafka Konnect](https://github.com/apache/kafka/).
+Docker image for running the [Open Source version of Apache Kafka Connect](https://github.com/apache/kafka/) in distributed mode.

 The Kafka distribution included in the Docker image is built directly from [source](https://github.com/apache/kafka/).